Master of Fine Arts in Theatre Arts: Concentration in Design/Technical Production

 The University has a requirement for written English proficiency that is to be assessed at two different levels.

 Evaluation of applicant’s statement of purpose, which is a written requirement for admission to classified status in the theatre arts program.
-On the basis of this material, the M.F.A. or M.A. graduate coordinator may properly advise a student of the need to obtain additional skills in writing.
+On the basis of this material, the M.F.A. graduate coordinator may properly advise a student of the need to obtain additional skills in writing.
 If remedial work is required, it is so indicated as a condition to classified status.

 Advancement to Candidacy

-Besides meeting all general requirements, a diagnostic examination on the entire field of drama may be given at the time of registration to assist the M.F.A. or M.A. advisor in developing each student's program.
+Besides meeting all general requirements, a diagnostic examination on the entire field of drama may be given at the time of registration to assist the M.F.A. advisor in developing each student's program.
 Weaknesses in any area may necessitate enrollment in specified courses selected to build strength in the area.
 Such courses are usually taken in addition to the minimum number of units required for completion of the graduate major.

 Completion of the Degree